 The UK continues to uphold tight regulations when it comes to animal welfare.

-We have a proud history in this country on animal welfare, but my Ministerial colleagues and I know there is more that can be done.
-I am encouraged that as an independent nation we are now able to re-examine some of our animal welfare laws, including the import of fur for use in fashion products.
+I am proud of this country’s strong record on animal welfare, but I know that more can be done.
+I am encouraged that as an independent nation we can now re-examine some of our animal welfare laws, including the import of fur for use in fashion products.

 I appreciate that there is considerable support for banning all imports of fur products.
-We have some of the highest welfare standards in the world, and that is both a source of pride and a clear reflection of UK attitudes towards animals.
-While there are the existing import restrictions listed above, it is still possible to import other fur from abroad.
-I am therefore pleased that a call for evidence has been launched, alongside the Scottish and Welsh governments, to seek views from the public and businesses surrounding animal welfare as well as the social and economic impacts associated with the fur trade, both at home and abroad.
-I understand that the views, data and case studies received will be vital to helping to inform future government policy in this area, including by better understanding the trade both at home and abroad.
+We have some of the highest welfare standards in the world, which is a clear reflection of UK attitudes towards animals.
+However, while there are existing import restrictions, it is still possible to import other fur from abroad.
+I therefore welcome the Government’s decision to seek views on animal welfare from the public and businesses through a joint call for evidence alongside the Scottish and Welsh Governments.
+The call for evidence, which received around 30,000 responses, explored the social and economic impacts associated with the fur trade, both at home and abroad.
+The evidence received will be vital in shaping future government policy in this area, and will allow a better understanding of the trade both at home and abroad.
+I know that this call for evidence has now concluded, and I look forward to reading the results in due course.